THE JOURNAL TO DOCUMENT YOUR YEAR OF GROWTH

 What should you write in your journal?

-Here are some ways we use our Growth Book that might help you get off on a great start!
+Here are some ways we use our Growth Book that might help you get off to a great start!

 Take notes on things you listen to and read-